Virtual History

 Virtual History was designed over eight weeks as part of MCAD’s User Experience Design Systems and Prototyping Concepts course.
 During this time, we focused on building a design system, prototyping, and user testing.

-Creating VR and AR projects has lead me to take an interest in UX and how these technologies can be made more accessible and less initmidating to users through the way we encounter and interact with them.
+Creating VR and AR projects has lead me to take an interest how these technologies can be made more accessible and less initmidating to users through UX design.

-I designed Virtual history as an educational app that allows users to interact with historical sites, objects and monuments that have been re-created as AR animated pieces in the geographical locations they once existed.
+I designed Virtual History as an educational app that allows users to interact with historical sites, objects and monuments, with additional AR layers in their original geographical locations.

 I created this app with two problems in mind:

-• Making XR accessible and easy to use for all consumers.
+Making AR accessible and easy to use for all consumers.

 With one of they key focuses of this project being accessibility, I wanted to ensure colors, fonts and buttons fitted the criteria for some levels of visual impairment and created a design system withn this in mind.